 Caldo de pollo or hearty chicken soup is not reserved just for cold weather months, or for only Sundays.
 Even if just a small pot, I like having this caldo(soup) on hand for a quick lunch or dinner.
 I prepare some rice or fideo noodles, warm some tortillas, grab an avocado and I am ready to eat!
 In my opinion, I believe this chicken soup recipe is pretty universal.
 It’s when it comes to the garnishes that it’s takes on a Mexican twist.
 Although when I read the list of garnish suggestions, I am reminded of some of the delicious Thai soup dishes that my friend Suwanee introduced me to.
 Minus the avocado, the ingredients are very similar.
 But if you grew up in a Mexican family, you could not have a hot bowl of soup without those warm corn tortillas.
 A little lime juice, a sprinkle of salt and then roll that tortilla as tight as possible, Lol!
 You seriuosly could make a meal out of those on there own, but you shouldn’t, ha, ha, ha!
 This recipe can easily be adapted to the slow cooker.
-See instructions at the end of blog post. #mexicanfood #foodiforlife
+See instructions at the end of blog post. #mexicanfood #foodiforlif

-Caldo de Pollo
+Caldo de Pollo-Hearty Chicken Soup

 Start With Homemade Chicken Stock

-3 pounds chicken pieces
+- 3 pounds chicken pieces

-2 bay leaves
+- 2 bay leaves

-2 teaspoons peppercorns
+- 2 teaspoons peppercorns

-1 celery stalk
+- 1 celery stalk

-small handful cilantro
+- small handful cilantro

-1 medium onion, sliced in half
+- 1 medium onion sliced in half

-1 head of garlic
+- 1 head of garlic

-2 chile de arbol
+- 2 chile de arbol

-salt to taste
+- salt to taste

 - 12-14 cups water